Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/TopicMapping.md

 - `bubbleScale` lets you customise the lower and upper boundaries of the bubble size scale, it is optional and defaults to `[5,40]` meaning 5 pixels minimum radius (size 1 in the data) and 40 pixels maximum radius (maximum size in the data);
+- `targetSize` lets you customise the target width and height of the bubble map, it is optional and defaults to `[1000,1000]` meaning 1000 pixels width (first) and 1000 pixels height (second);
 - `nodeCommand` lets you adjust the command used to invoke NodeJS: by default the command `node` will be used, but some system have NodeJS linked to the command `nodejs`.